A Haunted House

 Is it any good?

-With A HAUNTED HOUSE, co-writer/star Wayans and his crew are clearly making an attempt to move beyond their usual "spoof" movies; there are fewer direct references to pop culture and more focus on characters and romantic relationships.
+A Haunted House is steeped in the crudest, most vulgar type of humor, milking laughs mainly out of uncomfortable sexual situations.
+Co-writer/star Wayans and his crew are clearly making an attempt to move beyond their usual "spoof" movies; there are fewer direct references to pop culture and more focus on characters and romantic relationships.
 Wayans even plays the movie's "straight man," giving the funniest lines to outsiders.
-Yet A Haunted House is still steeped in the crudest, most vulgar type of humor, milking laughs mainly out of uncomfortable sexual situations.
+But as a whole, it doesn't really work.

 One character is gay and hot for Wayans' character, while the demon likes to have "sex" with Atkins' character, and the next-door neighbors are kinky "swingers."
 Other jokes are filled out with the usual farting, strong language, and drug references.
 On the plus side, the filmmakers have paid close attention to the Paranormal Activity movies and have mercilessly skewered their methods, and Cedric the Entertainer's arrival late in the movie is a breath of fresh air; his (clearly improvised) line deliveries provide the movie's few genuine laughs.